SoftwareDefinedBuildings/bw2c/README.md

-# BOSSWAVE Bindings for C
+# BOSSWAVE Bindings in C for Linux and RIOT

 ## Overview
 This library provides an implementation of the BOSSWAVE Out-of-Band (OOB) protocol in the C programming language.
 It allows Out-of-Band BOSSWAVE clients written in C to communicate with a local BOSSWAVE agent.
 It is designed to work with Linux and RIOT applications.